 The practice had made reasonable adjustments for patients with disabilities.
-These included steps free access.
+These included a step -free access.
+A hearing loop was also available.

 A Disability Access audit had been completed and an action plan formulated in order to continually improve access for patients.